-Meeteetse Museums host several annual tours throughout the year:
+Meeteetse Museums hosts several annual tours throughout the year:

 Legend Rock Tour

 Historic Double D guest ranch Tour

 The third Sunday in July.
 Free guided tour of the former historic Double Dee Guest Ranch, which operated in the 1930s.
 Many famous guests stayed there including Amelia Earhart.
 The tour is led by Jim Dunrud, whose family owned the ranch.